bshine23/odin-recipies/README.md

 # odin-recipies
 My first project!
-I hope to build a recipie website and learn some things.
+I hope to build a recipe website and learn some things.